rootstrap/blog/content/What's good about our iOS-base - German Lopez.md

   : We found very useful to create a GitHub project for the repository(a Trello board or similar will do the job as well).
   Managing milestones, new features implementation, issues, etc will be more organized, specially when working with teams.
   : Task assignment and bench management will benefit from these also.
+- **Keep it lean**
+  : Every project has different needs, so try to avoid adding features that ties you to a specific implementation or service.
 #

 In fewer words, build something that respond to your needs, then generalize it.